cpierceworld/CarND-Vehicle-Detection/writeup.md

 2. Histograms of Color
 3. Spatial Binning of Color

-All 3 feature set's hyper parameters are configurable via the `VehicleClassifier.config` map, including the ability to turn a particular feature set on and off.
+All 3 feature set's hyperparameters are configurable via the `VehicleClassifier.config` map, including the ability to turn a particular feature set on and off.

-I explored each feature set using different color spaces and hyperparemters on an example "Car" and "Non-Car" image.
+I explored each feature set using different color spaces and hyperparameters on an example "Car" and "Non-Car" image.

 ##### 1. HOG Features